EstherOgutu/mophones_credit_analytics/README.md

 **1. The Youth Gap (Age 18–25): 40.96% PAR**

-Finding: High First Month Defaults (FMD) suggest these are "thin-file" borrowers.
+High First Month Defaults (FMD) suggest these are "thin-file" borrowers.
 The current scoring model likely overestimates the repayment capacity of users with no established credit history.

 **2. The Affordability Ceiling (Income <5,000): 46.33% FMD**

-Finding: Installments likely exceed disposable income.
+Installments likely exceed disposable income.
 This segment lacks a "financial buffer," making them highly sensitive to even minor economic shocks.

 **3. KYC Process Failure (Segment: "Unknown"): >100% Arrears Burden**

-Finding: Missing demographic data strongly correlates with bypassed sales protocols or identity fraud.
+Missing demographic data strongly correlates with bypassed sales protocols or identity fraud.
 It is nearly impossible to collect from a customer who hasn't been properly identified at onboarding.

 **4. Premium "Buyer's Remorse" (Income >150,000): 49.73% Return Rate**

-Finding: This is a Logistics/Product risk, not a credit risk.
+This is a Logistics/Product risk, not a credit risk.
 High-earners are returning devices due to dissatisfaction or high expectations rather than an inability to pay.

 **Recommendations**